-The meaning of IE mai- is unclear: cognates (including E 'mole, a discoloured spot on the skin') suggest 'pollution, soiling', or perhaps 'eruption, fermentation', so the relationship with the Celtic words is uncertain.
+The meaning of IE \mai- is unclear: cognates (including E 'mole, a discoloured spot on the skin') suggest 'pollution, soiling', or perhaps 'eruption, fermentation', so the relationship with the Celtic words is uncertain.

 'Bare, bald': as a noun, used in place-names for a conical hill with a smooth, rounded summit, or one bare of trees.
-On the meanings and distribution of Gaelic maol, see Murray 2014, pp. 51 and 60 - 2.